AmoghSheth/DisasterReady/OPENWEATHER_API_USAGE.md

 # OpenWeatherMap One Call API 3.0 - Usage Documentation

 ## Overview
-This app now uses **OpenWeather One Call API 3.0** subscription.
+This app nw uses **OpenWeather One Call API 3.0** subscription.
 All API calls have been updated to use the 3.0 endpoints with proper parameters.

 ## API Subscription Details
 - **Product**: One Call API 3.0 ("One Call by Call" subscription)